-The uncertificated regular interests corresponding to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes, the X-IO Interest and the X-IO-A Interest will be designated as the "regular interests" in a REMIC, and the Residual Certificates will be designated as the "residual interests" in a REMIC.
-Thus, the REMIC regular interests corresponding to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes generally will be treated as "regular or residual interests in a REMIC" for domestic building and loan associations, as "real estate assets" for real estate investment trusts, and as "qualified mortgages" for other REMICs.
+The uncertificated regular interests corresponding to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes and the X-IO Interest will be designated as the "regular interests" in a REMIC, and the Residual Certificates will be designated as the "residual interests" in a REMIC.
+Thus, the REMIC regular interests corresponding to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes generally will be treated as "regular or residual interests in a REMIC" for domestic building and loan associations, as "real estate assets" for real estate investment trusts, and as "qualified mortgages" for other REMICs.

-The REMIC regular interests corresponding to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes will be entitled to receive interest and principal payments at the times and in the amounts equal to those made to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes, except that the interest rate on the REMIC regular interest will be subject to a cap equal to the REMIC WAC Rate, and will be determined without regard to payments received under any notional principal contract.
+The REMIC regular interests corresponding to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes will be entitled to receive interest and principal payments at the times and in the amounts equal to those made to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes, except that the interest rate on the REMIC regular interest will be subject to a cap equal to the REMIC WAC Rate, and will be determined without regard to payments received under any notional principal contract.
 The "REMIC WAC Rate" will be a rate based on the interest payable on the Designated Q-REMIC Interests.
-A beneficial owner of Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Notes will be treated for U.S. federal income tax purposes as the beneficial owner of a pro rata interest in the corresponding REMIC regular interest coupled with rights under a notional principal contract.
-Any excess of the amount of interest actually payable to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes over the amount of interest payable on the corresponding REMIC regular interest will be treated as having been received by beneficial owners of such class pursuant to a notional principal contract.
+A beneficial owner of Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Notes will be treated for U.S. federal income tax purposes as the beneficial owner of a pro rata interest in the corresponding REMIC regular interest coupled with rights under a notional principal contract.
+Any excess of the amount of interest actually payable to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes over the amount of interest payable on the corresponding REMIC regular interest will be treated as having been received by beneficial owners of such class pursuant to a notional principal contract.

-Although a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Note will represent beneficial ownership of a REMIC regular interest, which is afforded certain tax attributes as described above, the interest in the notional principal contract will not constitute:
+Although a Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Note will represent beneficial ownership of a REMIC regular interest, which is afforded certain tax attributes as described above, the interest in the notional principal contract will not constitute:

-• a "real estate asset" within the meaning of section 856(c)(5)(B) of the Code,

-- a "qualified mortgage" within the meaning of section 860G(a)(3) of the Code or a "permitted investment" within the meaning of section 860G(a)(5) of the Code, or - an asset described in section 7701(a)(19)(C)(xi) of the Code.
+- a "real estate asset" within the meaning of section 856(c)(5)(B) of the Code, - a "qualified mortgage" within the meaning of section 860G(a)(3) of the Code or a "permitted investment" within the meaning of section 860G(a)(5) of the Code, or - an asset described in section 7701(a)(19)(C)(xi) of the Code.

 Income received with respect to the notional principal contract component will not constitute income described in Section 856(c)(3)(B) with respect to a real estate investment trust.
-As a result, the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Notes may not be an appropriate investment for a REMIC, and investors that are real estate investment trusts should consider the treatment of the notional principal contract component in evaluating an investment in the Notes.
+As a result, the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Notes may not be an appropriate investment for a REMIC, and investors that are real estate investment trusts should consider the treatment of the notional principal contract component in evaluating an investment in the Notes.